Last Updated: 17th October 2019

 WordPress Media URLS

-Alternatively, if not using Yoast, there is the option of searching for images that have been uploaded from the site’s media folder within the post/page.
-This can be done by putting in a variation of the below in the custom search section:
+Alternatively, if not using Yoast, there is the option of searching for images that have been uploaded from the site’s media folder within the post/page (this does assume that all the posts in question have an image in them) this can be done by putting in a variation of the below in the custom search section:

-2. Afterwards, it’s just a question of going to the ‘custom’ tab and deleting pages that contain recent date stamps.
-Nice and easy!
+2. Afterwards, it’s just a question of going to the ‘custom’ tab and deleting pages that contain recent datestamps before the data is exported!

 If you found this hack useful then why not follow our Facebook page to receive regular tips, hacks and tricks to improve your digital marketing strategy.